Center-for-Education-Data-and-Research/scraping_tutorial/README.md

 ---
 ### Getting Started

 To start using the scripts and tools mentioned, click below to open on Colab or download the files and run locally.
+Colab is recommended as you don't need to setup python locally.

  <a target="_blank" href="https://colab.research.google.com/github/Center-for-Education-Data-and-Research/scraping_tutorial/blob/main/python_and_web_scraping_101.ipynb">Python 101 -->
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open Python 101 In Colab"/>